 The main reason I wanted to make this tutorial is because when we were researching how to build this, there was no information about it.
 Like none.
 Usually when we start a project we can find someone somewhere explaining how to do it or portions of it.
-To this day, I still have only been able to find one video even close to what we were looking to do but they built a retaining wall with a cement base and that’s not what we wanted.
+To this day, I still have only been able to find one video slightly close to what we were looking to do, but they built a retaining wall with a cement base.
+That’s not what we wanted.
 Everything we found was either the outdoor garden edging blocks from Home Depot or flat dry stacked stone which is not what we were looking to do.

 We decided on a concept of a stone and metal mixture for the hardscaping.
 I’ve loved the look of metal borders and one day while running I saw a house with both stone and metal for their flower beds and fell in love!

 This will be such an enormous project, that we’re breaking it up into phases.
 Phase One is the stone garden borders which is what I’ll be sharing with y’all today.